physici/ElmerSalomeModule/README.md

 \SALOME-7.8.0-WIN64\MODULES\GUI\RELEASE\GUI_INSTALL\share\salome\plugins\gui\
 * or use  ~/.config/salome/Plugins

-##ToDo:
+##Usage:
-*  check whether registration via system variables can be bypassed by using the env.bat batch file that starts SALOME
+*  In the 'Mesh'-module of Salome, the plugin is accessable via the 'Tools'-menu.